Wednesday, May 31, 2017

 I also shopped at a few cute places.
 As much as I love the Burnet area, Dripping does have its charms.

 Giant Jenga is a thing.
 Hubby won.
 And we both enjoyed a glass of merlot while picking up our quarterly wine shipment from Thirsty Mule.
-Although I have to say, I'm not as jazzed about this place and we will likely cancel our membership after the next allocation.

-...in favor of Perissos.
-Gorgeous scenery, friendly staff, and great wine.
+At Perissos we enjoyed gorgeous scenery, friendly staff, and great wine.
 And picnic tables under giant oaks trees where you can sit and enjoy a lazy afternoon sipping wine.

-This weekend I am on call so we will likely not head out there.
-Hubby will be busy with a scout function, too.
+Hubby and I have taken to making lists when we go to Highlands.
+That way we don't forget what we want to take up there when we're headed out.
+It all goes right here in the front room where it cannot be forgotten.
+This weekend I am on call and Hubby will be busy with a scout function.
 So Mother's Day is a bit up in the air as yet.
 But I'm Ok with that as I will still be close to home and my peeps for two days

 Monday, May 8, 2017

-Monday Menus #19
+Monday menus #19

 Monday - Roast beef and muenster on ciabatta, chips